thaqifazfar15/SPM-Notes/7. Physics/F4C5 - Waves.md

 #### What Can Changed Waves?
 Diffraction of waves is **influenced by the size of slit and wavelength.**
 - Fixed Wavelength
-	- the wider the slit size, the spreading of waves will be less significant.
+	- The $\:\uparrow$ wider the slit size, the $\downarrow$ lower the spreading of waves.
+- Fixed Slit Size
-- On ***fixed slit size,*** the shorter the wavelength, the speading of the waves will be more significant.
+	- The $\downarrow$ shorter the wavelength, the $\uparrow$ higher the speading of the waves.

 ---
 ## 6. Interference of Waves
+#### i.
+Principle of Superposition of Waves
+- When two waves overlap, the resultant displacement is the sum of the individual displacements of the two waves.

 ---